Redux in Russian

 Next Steps

-Now let's define some reducers to specify how the state updates when you dispatch these actions!
+Now let's to specify how the state updates when you dispatch these actions!